 The recipe is easily doubled so you can bake up a bigger batch if you want to share them with a crowd.

 The brownies are absolutely amazing.
 They are so chocolaty and fudgy all on their own.
 Then you top it with a creamy ganache and it is a chocolate-lover’s dream.
+If you're a peanut butter lover, you will need to try these peanut butter brownies.
+Try these brownie muffins if you want something chocolaty in the morning.

 You can top with any of your favorite sprinkles.
 I love a cool medley, but you can add sprinkles to match your school colors or your favorite sports team.
 You can even skip the sprinkles and choose something else like chopped nuts, chocolate chips, or even crumbled freeze-dried fruit!
 You can also leave them as-is.
 There is no going wrong here.